NYPL/digarch/software.md

 ### Forensic Toolkit
 Forensic Toolkit is used in the lab to appraise, and arrange born-digital material.
 #### Installation
-Forensic Toolkit is licensed software and require a dongle to open.
-The software can be downloaded from https://accessdata.com/product-download
+Forensic Toolkit is licensed software and requires a dongle to open.
+The software can be downloaded from [AccessData](https://accessdata.com/product-download){:target="_blank"}
 #### Use
 <!-- own page -->
 ### gtar